-Jason Oakes is a junior fellow at the Berggruen Institute and a research associate in the science and technology studies program at the University of California, Davis.
+Jason Oakes is a research associate in the program in science, technology and society at UC Davis.

 The ongoing coronavirus pandemic has caused an acute economic dislocation, one which has demonstrated many of the structural flaws of our current system.
 But really, the inequality and precarity of our economic arrangements have been growing during a period of remarkable transformation over the last few decades.